arthurWeyna/pathapouf/README.md

 # Run

 PatHapOuf.R asks for six parameters (in this order):
-1. the path to the input file
+1. path to the input file
 2. m_{max}
-3. $e$
+3. $e$: from
+4. $e$: to
+5. $e$: by
-4. a prefix to name output files.
+6. a prefix to name output files.

 Example run:

 ```
-Rscript PatHapOuf.R example/example_2_1.txt 5 0.01 test
+Rscript PatHapOuf.R example/example_2_1.txt 5 0 0.2 0.01 test
 ```